aws-samples/migrate-fileserver-to-fsx-windows/README.md

 ## Usage

 Clone the repository to your local machine.
-Alternatively download as a zip file.
+Alternatively download the repository as a zip file.
 Review and update the configuration parameters in the MigrationParameters.ps1 file.

 ## Note